-Paul Friel is a local business owner, a husband, a father of four, a member of the Owen J Roberts School Board, and a lifelong Pennsylvania resident.
+Paul Friel is a local business owner, a husband, a father of four, President of the Owen J Roberts School Board, and a lifelong Pennsylvania resident.
 Paul is running for State Representative for the 26th district because he believes he can make a difference.
 “We need people in our community to step up and serve,” he says.

 Paul grew up in Gilbertsville, PA and graduated from St. Pius X High School and Temple University.
 He married his high school sweetheart, Mary, and together they’ve raised four children in the OJR school district.
 Over the years, Paul built a successful business career, holding leadership roles in organizations spanning retail, consumer goods, and manufacturing.
 Today, he owns and operates PACE Environmental, a Mid Atlantic environmental testing and engineering firm.